 Itchy, crawly skin

-If you are still unsure and want genetic testing done – I suggest seeking an Naturopathic Doctor or Nutritionist to get the appropriate testing.
+If you are still unsure and want genetic testing done – I suggest seeking a Nutritionist to get this SNP testing.
 You can schedule this anytime online 24/7 at mytelemedicine.

 This is the option for inexpensive laboratory testing for those who are without insurance, who have high deductibles, want to have confidentiality, and/or whose doctors won’t prescribe them the lab testing they want to have done.